Agent Architecture / Applied

 01

-Explain the video's core claim as: Think of an agentic OS as a personal control plane: workspace context, tools, permissions, recurring jobs, and execution surfaces.
+State the transcript-backed claim in your own words: Think of an agentic OS as a personal control plane: workspace context, tools, permissions, recurring jobs, and execution surfaces.

 02